by Stephanie Greunke, R.D

 Something I struggled with early during my current pregnancy is comprehending how I can possibly love another baby as much as I love my first child.
 My mom friends flooded me with love, support, and similar stories of their experiences.They assured me that my heart will undoubtedly have room for two (or more!).
 It is refreshing to know that I’m not alone or a terrible person for feeling this way.

 Of course, being around other moms may not work for everyone.
 The key is to know yourself and trust what you’re feeling.
 There is no right or wrong way to deal with these big feelings.

 Find the Emotional Support that Works for You

 Mama, I feel you, and I hope you find comfort and reassurance in my story and strategies.
 If you are really struggling, please reach out for the kind of support you need.
 There are incredible bereavement doulas, perinatal psychologists, midwives, OBs, friends, and family who truly want to support you with your pregnancy, no matter how you’re feeling.
-On my podcast, Real Food Mamas, my co-host and I have episodes in our archives about miscarriage and pregnancy loss, and the first trimester.
+On our podcast, Whole Mamas Club Podcast, my co-host and I have episodes in our archives about miscarriage and pregnancy loss, and the first trimester.

 Even the Whole30 forum has a fantastic section for pregnant and breastfeeding mamas where you can ask questions and get advice from other women.

 This month, our Healthy Mama, Happy Baby webinar is called “The Unspeakable Topics” because I want to reach out to mamas in our community and let them know that what they’re secretly feeling or are ashamed to admit is actually very normal.